meodai/waypoint-animation/README.md

 # waypoint-animation
-know if a element on the page is in the visible scrollrange or not.
+know if a element on the page is in the visible scroll-range or not.
 Only works vertically for now.

 ### Installation